isomerpages/mlaw-lab/_lab-volunteer-schemes/1-volunteer-lawyers-scheme.md

 <b> <u>How do I sign up? </u> </b> <br>
-To sign up as a Volunteer Lawyer, please visit our e-services page to "Register as an LAB Volunteer".
+To sign up as a Volunteer Lawyer, please register as an LAB Volunteer by click on this [link here](https://eservices.mlaw.gov.sg/labesvc/?tabIndex=1).